NextronSystems/asgard-manual/administration/status.rst

    Overview Over Periodic Diagnostic Checks

-The indicator on the top right always shows if any of those checks failed by showing a warning or error (i.e. yellow or red light).
+The indicator on the top right always shows if any of those checks failed by showing a warning or error (i.e. yellow or red icon).
 You can click the icon to view the diagnostics page as a pop-up.

 Logs
 ^^^^

 The logs section shows the latest and most relevant logs.
-Complete logs can be found at ``/var/lib/nextron/asgard2/log``.
+Complete logs can be found at ``/var/lib/asgard-management-center/log``.
 You can also download the selected log type directly.

 .. figure:: ../images/mc_logs-section.png